 The Hospital NAPS is the flagship survey and commenced in 2011.
 Since then, the NAPS program has grown and diversified to provide a suite of auditing tools that support the antimicrobial stewardship (AMS) workforce and meet the geographical challenges of Australian hospitals.
-There are currently 4 modules available: Hospital NAPS, Surgical NAPS and the Quality Improvement NAPS which have been developed for hospitals, and the Aged Care NAPS which has been developed for residential aged care facilities.
-There is also a Hospital in the Home NAPS, General Practice NAPS and a Veterinary NAPS currently in development.
+There are currently 4 modules available: Hospital NAPS, Surgical NAPS and the Quality Improvement NAPS, which have been developed for hospitals, and the Aged Care NAPS, which has been developed for residential aged care facilities.
+A Hospital-in-the-Home NAPS and a General Practice NAPS are being piloted, and a Veterinary NAPS is in development.

-- facilitating effective audit and review of antimicrobial use, including compliance with prescribing guidelines and prescribing appropriateness
+- facilitating effective audit and review of antimicrobial use, including of compliance with prescribing guidelines and prescribing appropriateness;

-- supporting implementation of AMS practices across all hospitals – urban and remote
+- supporting implementation of AMS practices across all hospitals – urban and remote; and

 - providing flexible and useful benchmarking within hospitals across units and wards, and between hospitals and jurisdictions.